-Further, we have not guaranteed any obligations of any entities or entered into any commitment to provide additional funding to any such entities.
+Further, other than guaranteeing certain obligations of our wholly-owned taxable REIT subsidiary or TRS, we have not guaranteed any obligations of any entities or entered into any commitment to provide additional funding to any such entities.

 See "Warrants" above for a description of our outstanding warrants.